 LTD Bus Route 91

 Wonder where the popular UO campus-area bar "Rennie's Landing" name came from?
 It's a boat launch in Vida!
 Also here is Ben & Kay Dorris Park which includes the famous Marten Rapids stretch of the McKenzie River.
-The community offers a gas station, café and fire station.
-There are several lodges, vacation rentals and cabins.
 Vida was established in 1868, and named for the first postmaster's daughter.
+In Vida you can find a post office, gas station, market, fire station and real estate office.
+The Vida Cafe is a locally-loved and delicious dining spot.

 Nimrod